 A very picturesque village is Velvendo in the east of the Kozani prefecture, situated on the slopes of the Pieria Mountains and east of the lake Polifitos.
 It is a nice looking village, with houses built in traditional Macedonian style architecture.
 Around the village are all kinds of fruit trees and from here you can make hikes in the Pieria Mountains to many picturesque mountain villages.

 One of the most beautiful hikes in this area takes you to the waterfalls of Skepasmeno and the gorge of Velvento.
 One of the largest rivers in Greece, Aliakmonas, runs through the area.
 Here is one of the largest water reservoirs, that of Polifitos.
 The bridge over the reservoir is 1,372 meters (4,500 feet) long and 13.5 meters (44 ft) wide and is called the bridge of Servia, after the town south of the lake.
 The lake is ideal for many undertakings, including swimming, fishing and other sports activities and recreation.

-Aiani: Aiani is a small town near the shores of Aliakmonas, about twenty kilometers south of Kozani town.
-Aiani is named after the eponymous town, the archaeological excavations of these are here one and a half kilometers away.
+Aiani: Aiani is a small town near the shores of Aliakmonas, about twenty kilometers (12 mi) south of Kozani town.
+Aiani is named after the ancient town of the same name.
+The archaeological excavations of that town are one and a half kilometers (1 mi) away.
 Founder of the city was Aianos, the son of King Elimos of Tirina.
-Nearby is the basilica of Agios Dimitrios from the 11th century and several Byzantine churches of the 16th century.
+Nearby, stand the basilica of Agios Dimitrios from the 11th century and several Byzantine churches of the 16th century.